mybrokengnome/mybrokengnome.github.io/index.md

       </div>
       <!-- end col-5 -->
       <div class="col-lg-7 wow fadeIn" data-wow-delay="0.10s">
         <p>From mobile game &amp; app development, to healthcare, to trading &amp; investing software, I've worked on a huge variety of projects.
-Here's just a short list of my accomplishmenets:</p>
+Here's just a handselected list of my accomplishmenets:</p>
         <p>
           <ul>
             <li>Lead Developer on many mobile games, including Uno which had over 1 million downloads</li>
             <li>Sole Developer on ValueCharts Bloomberg, a trading application built for the Bloomberg trading terminals.
 Voted best looking and most user friendly app</li>
             <li>Head of Software for a healthcare agency whose clientele included billion dollar pharmaceutical companies</li>
-            <li>Director of Development for a creative agency whose clientele include top Fortune copmanies like General Electric &amp; IBM</li>
+            <li>Director of Development for a creative agency whose clientele include top Fortune companies like General Electric &amp; IBM</li>
             <li>Software Development Manager for a D&amp;D Contractor developing applications for the Air Force &amp; Navy</li>
             <li>Director of Development for an online trading &amp; investing company who delivers online financial summits and pushes the boundaries with properietary tools such as a custom ad network, SMS messaging app, and a cloud based infrastructure.</li>
           </ul>